thecml/kubernetes-on-arm/README.md

    - It's possible to start `flannel` and `kube-proxy` on another computer **in the same network** and access all services
    - Run these two commands from a `amd64` machine with docker:
      - `docker run --net=host -d --privileged -v /dev/net:/dev/net quay.io/coreos/flannel:0.5.5 /opt/bin/flanneld --etcd-endpoints=http://$MASTER_IP:4001`
-     - `docker run --net=host -d --privileged gcr.io/google_containers/hyperkube:v1.1.2 /hyperkube proxy --master=http://$MASTER_IP:8080 --v=2`'
+     - `docker run --net=host -d --privileged gcr.io/google_containers/hyperkube:v1.1.3 /hyperkube proxy --master=http://$MASTER_IP:8080 --v=2`'
-   - And replace $MASTER_IP with the actual ip of your master pi
+   - Replace $MASTER_IP with the actual ip of your master node
    - The consuming `amd64` computer can access all services
    - For example: `curl -k https://10.0.0.1`
  - Make a `service` with `externalIP`